From A to Z: The Complete History of Amazon

-A company with a history on the same level as others like Apple, Google or Microsoft.
-One of those companies that begins in a dusty and abandoned garage and ends in a skyscraper.
+Amazon history is on the same level as others like Apple, Google, or Microsoft one of those companies that begins in a dusty and abandoned garage and ends in a skyscraper.

 When the company was born, it was exclusively dedicated to selling books on the Internet.
-“With more than three million titles for sale and available throughout the world, the books category has more articles than any other”, acknowledged the founder of the company in an interview years ago.
+“With more than three million titles for sale and available throughout the world, the books category has more articles than any other“, acknowledged the founder of the company in an interview.

 At the same time, in his incessant quest to improve business volume, the entrepreneur soon opted to change the name of the company.